 The Discovery Building also houses a portion of the computing resources available campus-wide through the UW Center for High Throughput Computing.
 The Building network is specifically built to provide WID researchers with free and easy access to these external resources and to those of the extensive Open Science Grid.
 Access to these additional computing resources, on campus and beyond, allows researchers to maximize their computing throughput, accelerating data analysis and research progress.

 Office Hours: Through Core Computational Technology (CCT), the Center for High Throughput Computing offers office hours Tuesdays and Thursdays from 2 to 3:30 p.m. on the second floor of the Discovery Building.
-Contact Lauren Michael to learn more.
+Contact Christina Koch to learn more.